WahibAbdul/ios-icon-resizer/README.md

 # ios-icon-resizer
 NodeJs script to resize icon for iOS UI elements like Tab bar, navigation bar &amp; tool bar.
+It will give you the .imageset folder which you can easily drag n drop into Xcode assets folder.

 ## Getting Started